jiteshsaini/model_garden/README.md

 mobilenet_ssd_v2_face_quant_postprocess_edgetpu.tflite, coco_labels.txt
 ```

-All you need is a Raspberry Pi and a Picamera OR USB Camera to run this project.
+All you need is a Raspberry Pi and a Picamera or a USB Camera to run this project.

 ## Configure your Raspberry Pi to Run this Project
 Download this repo on your Raspberry Pi and run the bash script "install.sh" using command ```sudo sh install.sh```.